hirrolot/interface99/README.md

 (If you were using [`externImpl`](#externImpl), this definition would be `extern` likewise.)

-This is the implementation of `State` for `Num`: it contains all the operations needed to satisfy the interface.
+This is the implementation of `State` for `Num`: it contains all the methods needed to satisfy the interface.
 Normally, you will not use it directly but through an interface object of type `State`:

  - `State.self` is the pointer to an object whose type implements `State` (in our case -- `Num`).
  - `State.vptr` is the pointer to an implementer's virtual table (`Num_State_impl`).